RW2023/webAppPractice/README.md

 Since this is a practice Repo I wouldnt really clone this.
 By the time anyone reeds this other than me I am sure there will be other stand alone projects you can clone :)

+If i am working on another project I will create another repo for that project

 This repository contains a single project built with React.
 It is am ongoing tutorial and the commits serve as my notes as I learn.